We've added new PCR tests for swine and bovine diseases -- see our menu for a complete listing.

 • Shorten the time required to confirm a clinical diagnosis of Plasmodium infection

-• Ensure that bird populations are free of Plasmodium
+• Help ensure that bird populations are free of Plasmodium

 • Early prevention of spread of malaria among a flock